MakerCollider/upm/README.md

 Typically an update() function will be called in order to get new data from the sensor in order to reduce load when doing multiple reads to sensor data.

+## this project include all the diy upm code for edison

 ### Example

 A sensor/actuator is expected to work as such (here is the MMA7660 accelerometer API):